MelodyOfAdalyn/MelodyOfAdalyn.github.io/index.md

 - Favorites button is implemented on the screen but is not functional at this time

 # HomeFragment.Class Features Before Enhancements
+- Home page did not have event information nor did it incorporate a complex layout for future enhancements
+- Display only showed vectors not actual event information

 <p align="center">
   <img width="460" height="700" src="originalhome.png">